eliaspfeffer/eliaspfeffer/README.md

 ## Hi there 👋

 - 🤔 I would love to help projects related to Bitcoin / AGI / making Ai consciouss :)
-- 🔭 I’m currently working on a Bitcoin Bank, a Bitcoin Trading Bot (BitcoinAlgoTra.de) & an AGI concept of mine.
+- 🔭 I’m currently working on a Bitcoin Bank, a Bitcoin Trading Bot (www.BitcoinAlgoTra.de) & an AGI concept of mine.
 - ⚡ Fun fact: I've sit on the same 🚽 as Elon.
 Weird fun fact, I know.
 Lol.
-- 🌱 You can learn about me via my public CV eliaspfeffer.de
+- 🌱 You can learn about me via my public CV www.eliaspfeffer.de
-- 📫 How to reach me: eliaspfeffer@gmail.com
+- 📫 How to reach me: eliaspfeffer [at] gmail.com
 <!--
 **eliaspfeffer/eliaspfeffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.